DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 The following steps are available to initiate or update the required fields.

 ## 1. Synchronize user roles and access
 Synchronizes the current user roles, privileges and accessible menu items.
-This can only be run as batch.
+This can only be run as batch. <br>
+Subsequent runs only required if menu item privileges change.

 ## 2. Initiate user security groups
 Automatically creates groups of similar users by analyzing user roles and privileges, or utilize existing D365 user groups. <br>